damianmgarcia/SmoothScroller/README.md

 ### The isScrolling Property:

-An instance's isScrolling property tells you if it is scrolling or not
+An instance's <code>isScrolling</code> property tells you if it is scrolling or not

 ```javascript
 if (smoothScrollerInstance.isScrolling) {